iocafe/iocafe-doc/source/hw-io-abstraction/spi/adc-mcp3208.rst

 C build
 #########

-When pins library is compiled, the PINS_MAX_MCP3208_ADC sets how many MCP3208 chips can be connected.
+MCP specific code is in pins_adc_mcp3208.c file.
+When pins library is compiled, the PINS_MAX_MCP3208_ADC define sets how many MCP3208 chips can be connected.
 Default value depends on operating system, for Raspberry PI this is 2.
 For PlatformIO define this in platformio.ini build flags:

 ::